MozillaFoundation/foundation.mozilla.org/README.md

 To log in to the admin UI, visit: http://localhost:8000/admin

+#### Generating a new set fake model data

+You can empty your database and create a full new set of fake model data using the following command

+- `python manage.py load_fake_data --delete`

+You can generate a specific set of fake model data by entering a seed value

+- `python manage.py load_fake_data --seed VALUE`

 #### Running the project for front-end development

 - At the root of the project you can run: `npm start`, which will start the server as well as watch tasks for recompiling changes to Pug, JS, and Sass files.

+#### Tests

+When relevant, we encourage you to write tests.
+You can run the tests using the following command

+- `python manage.py test`

 ---